rosypatrick/colt/README.md

 The Colt Wayfinder Tool helps users easily navigate Colt's product offerings and find the perfect solutions for their specific building needs.
 Key features include:

-- **Intelligent Search**: Find products, solutions, and technical documentation through a powerful search engine
+- **Intelligent Search**: Find products, solutions, and technical documentation through a powerful vector-based search engine
 - **Guided Journey**: Answer a few simple questions about your industry, problem, and building type to get tailored recommendations
 - **Related Content**: Discover related products, solutions, and resources to make informed decisions
 - **Technical Specifications**: Access detailed specifications for all products